 from Allen & Unwin for publishing Phil Cleary's book, Getting Away With Murder

 , after the jury agreed that it implied he conspired in the fabrication of a defence by killer James Ramage.
+Julian Burnside acted for Hore-Lacy in his one and only defamation trial.
 Hore-Lacy also sued a couple of newspaper for criticisms of his performance as the last President of the Fitzroy Football Club.
 Judith Hornberg

 : this mother of a quadriplegic woman was arrested and charged with criminal defamation by the Queensland police after posting transcripts of a compensation court case on a community bulletin board.
 Jeff Jarratt